rliffredo/advent-of-code/aoc_20/README.md

 As usual, every year AoC exposes some part in my baggage that I need to improve.
 This is definitely one of those case.

+## Day 19: Monster Messages

+This one was fun.
+This was all about regular expression; so it would only make sense to leverage existing `re` module.
+As usual, the parsing was the slowest part for me.
+I realize more and more that I am really inefficient at parsing the problems; and that I should rely more on regular expressions for that.

+I panicked when reading about part 2.
+It was clearly not something that I could describe with regular expressions, so I started to think how to roll out my own simplified matcher, while being really upset that I had to reengineer the solution again.
+Then I realized that all I had to do was breaking the recursion, and then it was definitely easy -- and this was also the first time my second part was in the top thousand.

+Overall, another fun puzzle:)